A bi-script, tomb marker from Psykhro, Crete

 Approx. 7″ (17.5 cm) high x 6.5″ (16.3 cm) wide x 2.0″ (4.8 cm) deep

-The confusion regarding its provenance is among the many reasons for “proving” that this inscription is a modern forgery [“Brown”].
+The confusion regarding its provenience is among the many reasons for Ray Brown’s “proof” that this inscription is a modern forgery.
 Nevertheless, I maintain not only that this inscription is authentic but that it also belongs to a tomb.
-Consequently, disregarding alternate claims for provenance, I have taken the liberty to assign LinB Psykhro (PSY) 1, to distinguish it from the LinA designation, PS.
+Consequently, disregarding alternate claims for provenience, I have taken the liberty to assign LB Psykhro (PSY) 1, to distinguish it from the LA designation, PS.

-Sometime around 1958, this inscription was acquired by the Heraklion Museum from Stylianos Giamalakis, who is reputed to have made three conflicting claims about the inscription’s provenance: Psykhro cave, Amnisos, and the village of Ini.
+Sometime around 1958, the Heraklion Museum acquired this inscription from Stylianos Giamalakis, who is reputed to have made three conflicting claims about the inscription’s provenience: Psykhro cave, Amnisos, and the village of Ini.

-Since then, this “Eteocretan” inscription has engendered much controversy regarding the seeming anachronicity of the alphabetic-Greek characters and the syllabic-Greek characters; the alphabetic characters are ascribed to the third century BCE while the syllabic characters are deemed a poor attempt to reproduce LinA (second millennium BCE).
-This supposed anachronicity is regarded as further support for the “forgery” theory [“Brown”].
+Since then, this “Eteocretan” inscription has engendered much controversy regarding the seeming anachronicity of the alphabetic-Greek characters and the syllabic-Greek characters; the alphabetic characters are ascribed to the third century BCE while the syllabic characters are deemed a poor attempt to reproduce LA (ca. second millennium BCE).
+This supposed anachronicity is regarded as further support for the “forgery” theory.
 Forgery or not, I naturally could not resist the opportunity to play the devil’s advocate and to attempt a translation.

-Nevertheless, I am inclined to ascribe the entire inscription to the Greek language rather than to the arcane Eteocretan language; as indicated below, the syllabic signs can be ascribed not to LinA but to LinB.
-Moreover, consider the dates of ICS 260 (ca. sixth century BCE) and ICS 427 (ca. fourth century BCE or later), two digraphic, LinC inscriptions.
-Given the concordance of some words in both LinB and LinC (e.g. a-ta-wo and e-u-wa-ko-ro), it is conceivable that LinB was still in limited use around the third century BCE and later.
+Nevertheless, I am inclined to ascribe the entire inscription to the Greek language rather than to the arcane Eteocretan language.
+As indicated below, the syllabic signs can be ascribed not to LA but to LB.
+Moreover, consider the dates of ICS 260 (ca. sixth century BCE) and ICS 427 (ca. fourth century BCE or later), two digraphic, LC inscriptions.
+Given the concordance of some words in both LB and LC (e.g. a-ta-wo and e-u-wa-ko-ro), it is conceivable that LB was still in limited use around the third century BCE and later.